LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-error-handling.md

 In this example, return type of the `generate_nametag_text()` is `Result<String, String>`.
 So the function returns either `Ok(String)` or `Err(String)`.
 Change `Some` to `Ok` for a valid argument.
-After that, we only have to implement when the argument is *not* valid.
+After that, we only have to implement it when the argument is *not* valid.

 The string we have to return can be found in test `explains_why_generating_nametag_test_fails()`.
 Implement missing `else` block to return `Err(String)`.